feathersjs/feathers/docs/api/schema/resolvers.md

 })
 ```

 For a more complicated example.
-We will make a seperate `queryResolver`, called `companyFilterQueryResolver`, that will act as a ownership filter.
+We will make a separate `queryResolver`, called `companyFilterQueryResolver`, that will act as a ownership filter.
 We will have a `Company` service that is owned by a `User`.
 We will assume our app has two registered users and two companies.
 Each user owning one company.
 For simplicity, `User1` owns `Company1`, and `User2` owns `Company2`

 We want to make sure only the user that owns the company can make any requests related to it.
 Our schema contains a `ownerUser` field, this is the owner of the company.
 When a request is made to the company schema, we are effectivly filtering our search for companies to be only those whose `ownerUser` matches the requesting user's id.